hrishisankey/HrishikeshChande/README.md

-# HrishikeshChande
+# HrishikeshChande\
-Hello,
+Hello,\

-This repository for all my task.<br />
+This repository for all my task.\
-1.API-
+1.API- \
-      Fetch the data from api and display in table.
+      Fetch the data from api and display in table.\
-2.Login form validation-
+2.Login form validation-  \
-      Login form with frontend design and validation where email=abc@sankeysolutions.com and password=Aa@123456.
+      Login form with frontend design and validation where email=abc@sankeysolutions.com and password=Aa@123456.\
-3.Store Procedure-
+3.Store Procedure-  \
-      For CRUD operation.
+      For CRUD operation.\
-4.Final Task-
+4.Final Task- \
       Registration form with validation and display store data into a table.
-With pure JavaScript.
+With pure JavaScript.\

-All output are save as "result".
+All output are save as "result".\

-Thank you.
+Thank you.\